Curriculum Vitae

 2010 International Institute Individual Fellowship, University of Michigan

-presentations and sections organized
+Presentations and sections organized

 2022 “Reanimation: Bringing the Past to Life in South American Narrative.”
 Two-day digital symposium, Penn State University.